Arepo-MCRT: Monte Carlo Radiation Hydrodynamics on a Moving Mesh: Levitation of optically thick gas

 Finally, we briefly comment on a few numerical considerations.
-To determine how simulation resolution affects our results we performed an identical run maintaining cell volumes between $1$--$64\,h_\ast^2$ with a target mass resolution of $\Sigma_\ast L_x / 512^2$, which is four times lower than the main run.
+To determine how simulation resolution affects our results we performed an identical run maintaining cell volumes between $1$ and $64\,h_\ast^2$ with a target mass resolution of $\Sigma_\ast L_x / 512^2$, which is four times lower than the main run.
 The results are shown as green curves in Figures~\ref{fig:levitation_time} and \ref{fig:levitation_time_tau}, which exhibit identical behavior until about $35\,t_\ast$ when the instabilities are fully developed.
-Interestingly, at this point the chaotic behavior results in qualitatively different velocity histories with the lower resolution run being slightly slower during the peak inertial phase but only falling to about $12\,c_\ast$ at $120\,t_\ast$ and rising with a second wind thereafter.
-This is similar to the MCRT results by \citet{Tsang2015}, which had resolution comparable to our low resolution run ($1\,h_\ast^2$).
-It is clear that although resolution does matter for this test setup, there is a larger difference between the treatment of radiation and hydrodynamics.
-To explore this further, we also ran a numerical experiment in which all photon packets are merged in each cell at the end of each time-step.
-This emulates a crude moment-based approximation with poor flux preservation designed to test the importance of accurately representing intersecting rays from non-local radiation sources.
+Interestingly, at this point the chaotic behavior results in qualitatively different velocity histories with the lower resolution run being slightly slower during the first peak inertial phase but only falling to about $12\,c_\ast$ at $120\,t_\ast$ and rising with a second wind thereafter.
+This is similar to the MCRT results by \citet{Tsang2015}, which had resolution comparable to our low-resolution run ($1\,h_\ast^2$). \citet{Davis2014} also discuss the impact of resolution on the Eddington ratio and development of density inhomogeneities between their fiducial and lower ($1\,h_\ast^2$) resolution simulations.
+Neither of our studies demonstrate resolution convergence but we agree that higher resolution enhances the impact of radiative feedback in this test setup.
+More importantly, there is a larger difference between the treatment of radiation and hydrodynamics.
+To explore this further, we also ran a numerical experiment in which all photon packets are merged in each cell at the end of each time step.
+This emulates a crude moment-based approximation with poor flux preservation designed to test the importance of accurately representing intersecting rays from nonlocal radiation sources.
 In such simulations the wind fails with similar long-term behavior as the FLD and M1 results.